Vittorazi Easy 100 Plus

 The Vittorazi Easy 100 Plus is an Italian aircraft engine, designed and produced by Vittorazi Motors of Morrovalle for use in paramotors.

 Design and development

-The Easy 100 Plus engine is a single-cylinder two-stroke, 98.2 cc displacement, air-cooled, gasoline engine design, with a poly V belt reduction drive with reduction ratios of 3.3:1 and 3.8:1.
+The Easy 100 Plus engine is a single-cylinder two-stroke, 98.2 cc displacement, air-cooled, petrol engine design, with a poly V belt reduction drive with reduction ratios of 3.3:1 and 3.8:1.
 It employs capacitor discharge ignition and produces 18 hp at 9500 rpm, with a compression ratio of 10.0:1.